andrew-goad/andrew-goad/README.md

 [![MSBF P03: synthetic merchant 738 in Baseline, with operating evidence, financing rationale and the funded account's performance, monitoring and servicing.][msbf-p03-image]][msbf-p03]

 *Original P03 view, merchant 738 / Baseline.
-Risk/loss fields are current-portfolio **synthetic estimated-PD proxy, LGD, EAD/exposure and comparative Expected Loss**—not calibrated lending risk or realized profit.
+Risk/loss fields are **Current Portfolio — synthetic estimated-PD proxy, LGD, EAD/exposure, and comparative Expected Loss**—not calibrated lending risk or realized profit.
 Activity after the 23 July 2026 source cutoff is synthetic-forward through 22 November 2026.
 [Open full resolution][msbf-p03].*

 The four-page application connects **cohort context → performance over time → individual merchant explanation → servicing and attention**.
 Industry, acquisition-source, scenario and date controls let a reviewer move from the portfolio to the account behind it.